Brampton: Development of Bramalea

-Planned as an innovative "new town", Bramalea was developed immediately east of the Town of Brampton in Chinguacousy Township.
+Planned as an innovative "new town", Bramalea was developed in the 1960s immediately east of the Town of Brampton in Chinguacousy Township.
 It was Canada's first satellite community developed by one of the country's largest real estate developers, Bramalea Limited.
 The name "Bramalea" was created by the farmer William Sheard, who combined "BRAM" from Brampton, "MAL" from Malton (then a neighbouring town which is now part of the city of Mississauga), and "LEA", an Old English word meaning meadow or grassland.
 He sold the land to Brampton Leasing (the former name of the developer) and built one of Bramalea's first houses on Dixie Road.

 The community was developed according to its detailed master plan, which included provisions for a parkland trail system and a "downtown" to include essential services and a shopping centre.
 The downtown's centrepiece was the Civic Centre, built in 1972 to include the city hall and library.
-Directly across Team Canada Drive, a shopping centre named Bramalea City Centre was built.
+Directly across Team Canada Drive, a shopping centre, Bramalea City Centre was built.
 These developments were connected by a long tunnel, planned to provide protection from winter weather.
-But, the tunnel has long since been closed due to safety issues.
-Other features included a police station, fire hall, bus terminal, and a collection of seniors' retirement homes.
+The tunnel has long since been closed due to safety issues.

-Each phase of the new city was marked with progressing first letters of street names.
-Development started with the "A" section, with street names such as Argyle, Avondale, and Aloma.
-Developers then created a "B" section, "C" section, and so forth.
-Children on the boundaries of these divisions would regularly compete in street hockey games, pitting, for example, the "D" section versus the "E" section.

-The community was initially developed with a large number of recreational facilities, including tennis courts, playgrounds, hockey/lacrosse rinks and swimming pools.
-An extensive parkland trail and sidewalk system connects the entire community.